department-of-veterans-affairs/LEAF-Developer-Examples/forms/custom_fields/copy_orgchart_employee_email_to_new_field.md

 ## Notes
 The `6` in `...data[6].data` refers to the ID number of the email attribute.

 Other attributes may be referenced by using the relevant ID.
-The full list of IDs are located here: https://github.com/department-of-veterans-affairs/LEAF/blob/master/docker/mysql/db/boilerplate/orgchart_boilerplate_empty.sql#L210-L238
+The full list of IDs are located here, for rows where `employee` is set: https://github.com/department-of-veterans-affairs/LEAF/blob/master/docker/mysql/db/boilerplate/orgchart_boilerplate_empty.sql#L210-L238